trizin/NFT-Marketplace-on-Avalanche/README.md

   ...
 }
 ```

+Inside the init function we are creating instances of the signer, auction manager contract and our NFT contract.
+We will use them later.

 [See here to learn more about ethers](https://docs.ethers.io/v5/getting-started/)
 Let's refresh the page now, metamask should prompt you to connect your account.